MScA-Robotics/robotics-resources/tutorials/CoppeliaSim/bubbleRob/bubbleRob_tutorial.md

 1. Click [Menu bar > Add > Graph] to add a new graph, then rename it to _positionGraph_.
 2. Attach the graph to _bubbleRob_, and set the graph's absolute coordinates to (0,0,0.005).
 3. Click on the graph settings icon to the far right of the _graph_ object in the hierarchy (looks like three columns or vertical sliders).
 Uncheck **show time plots**.
 Check **Visible while Simulation not running** and **visible while simulation running**
-3. Add a [child script](https://www.coppeliarobotics.com/helpFiles/en/childScripts.htm) to the _bubbleRob_ object by right-clicking on _bubbleRob_ in the hierarchy and selecting [Add > Associated Child Script > non-threaded > Lua]
+3. Add a non-threaded [child script](https://www.coppeliarobotics.com/helpFiles/en/childScripts.htm) to the _bubbleRob_ object by right-clicking on _bubbleRob_ in the hierarchy and selecting [Add > Associated Child Script > non-threaded > Lua]
 4. Click on the script/paper icon that was added next to the _bubbleRob_ object in the hierarcy to open the script.
 5. Paste the following Lua callback code to get the current position of the _bubbleRob_ and graph it.